Kaiser-Yang/LightBoat.starter/README.md

 **NOTE**: All your configuration will override the old ones, which means if the old field is an array for which configuration will be replaced wholely.

-### How to install executables such as formatters, LSPs?

-You just need configure `vim.g.lightboat_opt.mason_ensure_installed`, then `LightBoat` will install them if they are not installed (Requirements for `mason-org/mason.nvim` must be met).

-By default, `LightBoat` will only install `stylua` and `lua-language-server`.

-Or you can use `:Mason` to open the `mason-org/mason.nvim` menu to install one manually.
-We recommend you to install by setting `vim.g.lightboat_opt.mason_ensure_installed`, which will install them even if you switch a new machine.

-### How to install treesitter parsers?

-You just need configure `vim.g.lightboat_opt.treesitter_ensure_installed`, then `LightBoat` will install them when they are not installed (Requirements for `nvim-treesitter/nvim-treesitter` must be met).

-By default, `LightBoat` will not install any parsers.
-Don't worry,
-parsers for `C`, `Lua`, `Markdown`, `Vimscript`, `Vimdoc` and `Treesitter query files` are included by `nvim`.

-Or you can use `:TSInstall <name>` to install the parser for your language.
-We recommend you to install by setting `vim.g.lightboat_opt.treesitter_ensure_installed`, which will install them even if you switch a new machine.

 ### Why does my code not formatted after saving?

 The main reason for this is that you do not have a formmatter available for current buffer